-While this is not an unusual occurrence – that being the fact that you ignored your intuition (which many of us do on occasion), it is an opportunity to recognize that it was that sixth sense at work.
+While this is not an unusual occurrence – that being the fact that you ignored your intuition (which we do all of the time), it is an opportunity to recognize that it was that sixth sense at work.

-When you have an intuition, the best way to understand its pattern is to recall its features after you’ve realized you ignored it.
+When you an intuition hunch, the best way to understand its pattern is to recall its features after you’ve realized you ignored it.

 What were the key features in this little experience?